Dracula (1931 English-language film): Plot

 Dracula visits Mina, asleep in her bedroom, and bites her.
 The next evening, he enters for a visit, and Van Helsing and Harker notice that he does not have a mirror reflection.
 When Van Helsing reveals this to Dracula, he smashes the mirror and leaves.
 Van Helsing deduces that Dracula is the vampire behind the recent tragedies.

 Mina leaves her room and runs to Dracula in the garden, where he attacks her.
 The maid finds her.
-Newspapers report that a woman in white is luring children from the park and biting them.
-Mina recognizes the lady as Lucy, risen as a vampire.
 Harker wants to take Mina to London for safety but is convinced to leave her with Van Helsing.
 Van Helsing orders Nurse Briggs to take care of Mina when she sleeps and not to remove the wreath of wolfsbane from her neck.

 Renfield escapes from his cell and listens to the men discussing vampires.
 Before he is taken back to his cell, Renfield relates to them how Dracula convinced Renfield to allow him to enter the sanatorium by promising him thousands of rats full of blood and life.
 Dracula enters the Seward parlor and talks with Van Helsing.
 He states that Mina now belongs to him and warns Van Helsing to return to his home country.
 Van Helsing swears to excavate Carfax Abbey and destroy Dracula.
 Dracula attempts to hypnotize Van Helsing, but the latter's resolve proves stronger.
 As Dracula lunges at Van Helsing, he draws a crucifix from his coat, forcing Dracula to retreat.

 Harker visits Mina on a terrace, and she speaks of how much she loves "nights and fogs".
 A bat flies above them and squeaks to Mina.
 She then attacks Harker, but Van Helsing and Seward save him.
 Mina confesses what Dracula has done to her and tells Harker their love is finished.

 Dracula hypnotizes Briggs into removing the wolfsbane from Mina's neck and opening the windows.
 Van Helsing and Harker see Renfield heading for Carfax Abbey.
 Arriving there, they see Dracula with Mina.
-When Harker shouts to Mina, Dracula thinks Renfield has betrayed him by leading them there and kills him.
+When Harker shouts to Mina, Dracula thinks Renfield has betrayed him by leading them there and shoves him down the staircase to his death.
 Dracula is hunted by Van Helsing and Harker, who know that Dracula is forced to sleep in his coffin during daylight, and the sun is rising.
-Van Helsing prepares a wooden stake while Harker searches for Mina.
+Van Helsing prepares a makeshift wooden stake from Dracula's coffin lid while Harker searches for Mina.
 Van Helsing impales Dracula through the heart, killing him, and Mina returns to normal.